Companies Act (2022 Revision) of the Cayman Islands (the “Law“).

 Only applicable where certificates of good standing not issued by the authority.

 This note has been provided as a general guide only and should not be relied upon as a substitute for specific legal advice.
-Advice which is specific to your circumstances should always be obtained.
-If you would like further information on any aspect of this note or on any other Cayman Islands legal issue please contact us at:
+If you would like further information on any aspect of this note or on any other Cayman Islands legal issue, please contact:

 D. +1 345 815 2807